chh456/ines_cluster/README.md

 # The route should be in route's output
 route
 ```
 * You will notice a lot of modules were not started initially.
-With a functioning route into the cluster you can use the script `relentless_start` now that will boot the remaining modules.
+With a functioning route into the cluster you can use the script `relentless_start` that will boot the remaining modules.
-###### Dependencies
+###### Dependencies relentless_start
   1. You need a working python interpreter with websocket client
   2. Download `relentless_start` and `controll.py` from workstation into the same directory
   3. Install `fping`